openstack/kolla/doc/quickstart.rst

 Python Jinja2           2.8.0        none         On deployment host
 =====================   ===========  ===========  =========================

-Make sure the ``pip`` package manager is installed before proceeding:
+Make sure the ``pip`` package manager is installed and upgraded to latest before proceeding:

 ::